peterDijk/reservations-server/README.md

 `POST /accounts/members`
 - Authorized (Role `user`)
 - parameters: `accountId, inviteToken (optional)`
-- throws if: no account, no token but required for account
+- throws if: no account, no token but required for account, given token not same as account-invite-token

 `GET /accounts`
 - returns a list of all accounts, including the related administrators